COVID-19: Support for businesses and the self-employed

 The London Growth Hub is an initiative of LEAP, London's local enterprise partnership and is supported by the Mayor of London and HM Government.

-Kensington and Chelsea Chamber of Commerce, are putting together a range of different activities and webinars with their expert panels to help answer your questions.
+Kensington, Chelsea and Westminster Chamber of Commerce, are putting together a range of different activities and webinars with their expert panels to help answer your questions.

 Visit the Kensington and Chelsea Chamber of Commerce website to see what events are planned.